 Prize of the German Historical Institute London

-- a declaration that the author will allow it to be considered for publication in the Institute's German-language series, and that the work will not be published before the judges have reached a final decision,
+- a declaration that the work will not be published before the judges have reached a final decision

 - a supervisor’s reference

 to reach the Director of the German Historical Institute London, 17 Bloomsbury Square, London WC1A 2NJ, by 31 July 2020.
 Applications and theses should be sent by email as a PDF attachment to: email@example.com.